christc4/web/sites/avsbq.org/if/death.md

 # If I die

+*Last update: 2024/09/07*

 <s>I hit the kill switch before I see the lights, taking out with me avsbq.org and all its subdomains ~</s>

 I like to think, I've briefed my friends enough, regarding the maintenance of my site/s... its upkeep, if it goes down etc.

 If they are incapable of being its caretaker, I'll probably come back to haunt them

-I also like to think all of my belongings will be distributed to the right people/organisation's but frankly I don't even know where's what, so I need to make a list with pictures of where I want all my things to go
+I also like to think all of my belongings will be distributed to the right people/organisation's

 <img src=".pix/lenin.gif" style="width:410px; height: auto;">